First Alert: Take a look at Monday’s forecast

 PINE BELT, MS (WDAM) - Good morning, everyone!
-We’re starting off with scattered showers, so grab your raincoat on your way out the door.
-It’s also much cooler as we start your day with temps in the low 60s.
-Temps will drop into the mid 50s later this morning before we warm up slightly later on today.
-Showers will linger through lunchtime with clouds for the rest of the day.
-We could see some showers return later on this evening, which could lead to some wet roadways.
+We’re starting off your day with increasing clouds and temps in the low 50s.
+Scattered T-Storms will move in later this morning so keep your raincoats handy.
+Highs will top out in the upper 70s with mostly cloudy skies.
+Temps will fall into the 60s later this evening.
+Lows overnight will be in the low 50s.

-Saturday will be mostly cloudy with highs topping out into the low 60s.
+Skies will be mostly sunny for your day on Tuesday with highs in the upper 60s.

-St. Patrick’s Day will be partly cloudy skies and temps in the 60s.
-No problems as you go to church.
+The nice weather will continue throughout the week with mostly sunny skies and highs in the low to mid 70s through Friday.

+Our next system will move though this weekend giving us scattered t-storms on Saturday.

 Copyright 2019 WDAM.
 All rights reserved.